Report of the Supervisory Board

 3. Separate and consolidated financial statements

-The separate financial statements prepared by the Management Board, the Management Report of UNIQA Insurance Group AG, the consolidated financial statements prepared in accordance with International Financial Reporting Standards (IFRSs) and the Group Management Report for 2020 were audited by PwC Wirtschaftsprüfung GmbH; the statutory auditor also verified that a separate consolidated non-financial report and a consolidated corporate governance report had been prepared for the 2020 financial year.
+The separate financial statements prepared by the Management Board, the Management Report of UNIQA Insurance Group AG, the consolidated financial statements prepared in accordance with International Financial Reporting Standards (IFRSs) and the Group Management Report for 2021 were audited by PwC Wirtschaftsprüfung GmbH.
+The statutory auditor also verified that a separate consolidated non-financial report and a consolidated corporate governance report had each been prepared for the 2021 financial year.
 The audit raised no objections.
-The separate and consolidated financial statements were each awarded an unqualified audit opinion for 2020.
+The separate and consolidated financial statements were each awarded an unqualified audit opinion for 2021.

 The Supervisory Board acknowledged and approved the findings of the audit.

-The evaluation of UNIQA’s compliance with the rules of the Austrian Code of Corporate Governance in the 2020 financial year was carried out by PwC Wirtschaftsprüfung GmbH, whereas compliance with Rules 77 to 83 of the Austrian Code of Corporate Governance was assessed by Schönherr Rechtsanwälte GmbH.
-The audits found that UNIQA had complied with the rules of the Austrian Code of Corporate Governance in the 2020 financial year – to the extent that they were included in UNIQA’s declaration of conformity.
+The evaluation of UNIQA’s compliance with the rules of the Austrian Code of Corporate Governance in the 2021 financial year was carried out by PwC Wirtschaftsprüfung GmbH, whereas compliance with Rules 77 to 83 of the Austrian Code of Corporate Governance was assessed by Schönherr Rechtsanwälte GmbH.
+The assessments found that UNIQA had complied with the rules of the Austrian Code of Corporate Governance in the 2021 financial year – to the extent that they were included in UNIQA’s declaration of conformity.

-Once again this year on behalf of the entire Supervisory Board, I would like to thank all employees of UNIQA Insurance Group AG and all Group companies for their major personal commitment in the 2020 financial year and wish them every continued success for their future.
+Once again this year on behalf of the entire Supervisory Board, I would like to thank all employees of UNIQA Insurance Group AG and its Group companies for their major personal commitment in the 2021 financial year and wish them every continued success.

 On behalf of the Supervisory Board